Docker Compose Demystified: A Full Stack in a Single File

 docker compose down && docker compose up -d # data survives

-The alternative is a bind mount, mapping a host directory like ./config:/etc/app, which is ideal for configuration files you want to edit on the host.
+The alternative is a bind mount, mapping a host directory like ./config:/etc/app, which is ideal for config files you want to edit on the host.
 The rule of thumb: named volumes for data the container owns, bind mounts for files you want to read and edit yourself.
+Mixing them up — bind-mounting a database directory, say — is a reliable source of permission headaches.

 Three features turn a tidy Compose file into a properly maintainable one.